R. Kelly: Turn toward music

-Musical career
+Career

 During his recording career, Kelly sold over 75 million records worldwide, making him the most commercially successful male R&B artist of the 1990s and one of the world's best-selling music artists.
 He won three Grammys for his song "I Believe I Can Fly", and was also nominated for his song "You Are Not Alone" recorded by Michael Jackson.
 Critics dubbed him "the King of R&B" while he billed himself the "Pied Piper of R&B".

-1989–1996: Born into the 90's, 12 Play and R. Kelly
+1989–1994: Born into the 90's and 12 Play

 MGM (Musically Gifted Men or Mentally Gifted Men) was formed in 1989 with Robert Kelly, Marc McWilliams, Vincent Walker and Shawn Brooks.
 In 1990, MGM were offered a contract with an independent label, Tavdash Records.
-Shortly after, they recorded and released one single, "Why You Wanna Play Me."
+Shortly after, they recorded and released one single, "Why You Wanna Play Me".
 Kelly gained national recognition when MGM participated on the talent TV show Big Break, hosted by Natalie Cole.
-MGM performed "All My Love", which would become a demo for Kelly's song "She's Got That Vibe."
+MGM performed "All My Love", which would become a demo for Kelly's song "She's Got That Vibe".
 The group went on to win the $100,000 grand prize in 1991 before they disbanded.

 In 1991, Kelly signed with Jive Records.
 Kelly's debut album, Born into the 90's, was released in early 1992 (credited as R. Kelly and Public Announcement).
 The album, released during the new jack swing period of the early 1990s, yielded the R&B hits "She's Got That Vibe", "Honey Love", "Dedicated", and "Slow Dance (Hey Mr. DJ)", with Kelly singing lead vocals.
 During late 1992, Kelly and Public Announcement embarked on a tour entitled "60653" after the zip code of their Chicago neighborhood.
 This would be the only album co-credited with Public Announcement.
 Kelly separated from the group in 1993.

 Kelly's first solo album, 12 Play, was released on November 9, 1993, and yielded the singer's first number-one hit, "Bump N' Grind", which spent a record-breaking 12 weeks at number one on the Billboard Hot R&B Singles chart.
-Subsequent hit singles: "Your Body's Callin'" (U.S. Hot 100: #13, U.S. R&B: #2) and "Sex Me" (U.S. Hot 100: #20, U.S. R&B: #8).
+Subsequent hit singles: "Your Body's Callin'" (U.S. Hot 100: No. 13, U.S. R&B: No. 2) and "Sex Me" (U.S. Hot 100: No. 20, U.S. R&B: No. 8).
 Both singles sold 500,000 copies in the United States and were certified Gold by the RIAA.
 In 1994, 12 Play was certified Gold by the RIAA, eventually going six times platinum.

-In 1994, Kelly established himself as a leading producer by producing songs for various artists, including Aaliyah, Janet Jackson and Changing Faces.
+In 1994, Kelly established himself as a leading producer by producing songs for various artists, including Aaliyah, Janet Jackson, and Changing Faces.
 He co-headlined a tour with Salt-N-Pepa and headlined the Budweiser Superfest tour.